Luthercare’s Corporate Compliance & Ethics Program Overview

 Luthercare does a lot of important work each day, and we value our strong reputation as an organization in the Lebanon and Lancaster communities and our reputation as an employer.
 We provide care to our residents at our senior living communities through needed services for independent living, personal care, memory care, and skilled healthcare center short-term/longterm care.
 We nurture children at our child care and learning centers in Lebanon and Lancaster counties.
 And we support our team members doing all those wonderful things by providing additional corporate services such as technology, finance and accounting, human resources, marketing and philanthropy.

 A compliance and ethics program may sound complicated.
 But it’s really just a way of making sure that we are clear about expectations and responsibilities, that we provide proper training for team members, that we are regularly looking at the quality of care and services, that we respond appropriately when we make a mistake, and that we have ways to communicate concerns and issues to leadership.

 Compliance means living up to the trust that’s placed on Luthercare by the public, donors, payers, government agencies and all others within our sphere of connections.
-For a copy of Luthercare’s Corporate Compliance & Ethics Program, please email your request to our Compliance Officer at email@example.com or call 717-626-1171 X1552.
+For a copy of Luthercare’s Corporate Compliance & Ethics Program, please email your request to our Compliance Officer at firstname.lastname@example.org or call 717-626-1171 X1554.

 Quality of Care & Honoring Resident’s Rights